 Break Out the Hand-Held Vacuum

-Silly Putty is a sticky dough-like substance that picks up everything from dust to newsprint.
+- Silly Putty is a sticky dough-like substance that picks up everything from dust to newsprint.
 If you still see glitter once you've gone over the counter and floor with your regular cleaning tools, give Silly Putty a try.
-Flatten it into a thick circle and press or roll over remaining glitter.
+Flatten it into a thick circle and press or roll over any remaining glitter.
 Most should get picked up.
-Just make sure you dispose of the putty once you're done -- or keep it in your cleaning supply cabinet for the next glitter mess!
+Just make sure you dispose of the putty once you're done - or keep it in your cleaning supply cabinet for the next glitter mess!

 How to Clean Glitter From Carpets and Rugs

-Start By Vacuuming
+Start by Vacuuming

 Try a Carpet Pile Broom

 Sometimes running a vacuum over the carpet and walking behind it will push the glitter down into the fibers.
-Try using a carpet pile broom to fluff up the carpet to make it easier to vacuum/dustbust.
+Try using a carpet pile broom to fluff up the carpet to make it easier to vacuum.